Specialist lists are designed to:

 Certificate of completion of specialist training (CCST) in the UK

 If you are registered with the GDC and have completed an approved specialist training programme, you may apply for the award of a CCST and entry onto the relevant specialist list.

 Applications for approved training programmes must be submitted to your regional postgraduate dental dean who will monitor you throughout your period of training.
 At the end of your training you must hold the agreed qualification awarded by one of the three Royal Surgical Colleges: the Royal College of Surgeons England, the Royal College of Physicians and Surgeons of Glasgow and the Royal College of Surgeons of Edinburgh.
 You must fulfil all entry, training and assessment criteria to be eligible for the award of a CCST.

-For information about the availability of training programmes in your area and information on how to apply, contact your local postgraduate dental deanery.
+For information about the availability of training programmes in your area and information on how to apply, contact your regional postgraduate dental office.

-Please refer to the relevant application form and corresponding guidance notes detailing all other entry criteria for entry onto the specialist lists.
+For UK and overseas qualified dentists without a CCST, alternative evidence can be considered for entry onto a specialist list.
+Please refer to the relevant application form and corresponding guidance notes detailing alternative criteria for entry onto a specialist list.

 If you have completed a GDC-recognised specialist training programme and been awarded a CCST in restorative dentistry under the pre-2009 curriculum, you may also apply for a CCST and entry to the specialist lists in one or more of the former mono-specialties – endodontics, periodontics and prosthodontics - provided you submit a separate application for each.